madiistvan/ml_ops/reports/README.md

 >
 > Answer:

 --- Student s232971: Set up our data stroage in the cloud and dvc.
 Training model in the cloud with vertex ai, workflow for training, parameterizing training, Unit test for data and model covarage + workflow.
 Auto fromatting workflow.
 Direct data loading from storage bucket.
-Managed the git repo. ---
+Managed the git repo.
+Most of the report. ---